renatoschlogel/razzies-api/README.md

 # Razzies API

-A RESTful API developed in Spring Boot to identify producers with the shortest and longest intervals between consecutive "Worst Picture" wins at the "Golden Raspberry Awards" (Razzie Awards) Category.
+A RESTful API developed in Spring Boot to identify producers with the shortest and longest intervals between consecutive Worst Picture wins at the Golden Raspberry Awards (Razzie Awards) Category.

 ---